Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 Because it'll put him in charge.

-Well uh as well as being incredibly convoluted and self-contradictory, the thing that I couldn't help focus on is I didn't realise that he had like a gap tooth top and bottom row.
+As well as being incredibly convoluted and self-contradictory, the thing that I couldn't help focus on is I didn't realise that he had like a gap tooth top and bottom row.

-Oh, yeah, he's proper snaggle toothed, yeah.
+Oh yeah, he's proper snaggle-toothed, yeah.

 Well, he's dysgenic AF, isn't he?